 Other non-training grade roles

 - trust grade

 - clinical fellows

-A significant proportion of UK acute internal medicine trainees are undergoing flexible training; arrangements are made between the trainee and their local education and training board (LETB).
+A significant proportion of UK gastroenterology trainees are undergoing training on a less than full time basis (LTFT); arrangements are made between the trainee and their HEE local office.

 If you have trained on an academic gastroenterology pathway or are interested in research there are opportunities in academic medicine.